Mapping classes are almost determined by their finite quotient actions: Procongruent conjugacy

 The `if' direction follows from a general argument by sequential compactness.
 To be precise, let $[\tau_A],[\tau_B]\in\outg(G)$ be a pair of outer automorphisms of $G$.
 Applying the assumption to any $H=K_n$, we see that they are congruently conjugate modulo some finite-index characteristic subgroup of $G$ that is contained in $K_n$.
 In particular, $[\tau_A]_n,[\tau_B]_n\in\outg(G/K_n)$ are conjugate for all $n\in\Natural$.
 In other words, $[\tau_A]_n=[\sigma_n][\tau_B]_n[\sigma_n]^{-1}$ for some $[\sigma_n]\in\outg(G/K_n)$, and for all $n\in\Natural$.
 As $\outg(G/K_1)$ is finite, there exists some $[\hat{\sigma}_1]\in\outg(G/K_1)$ and $[\sigma_{n'}]_1=[\hat{\sigma}_1]$ holds for some infinite subsequence $[\sigma_{n'}]\in\outg(G/K_{n'})$, indexed by $n'\in I'$ for some $I'\subset\Natural$.
 As $\outg(G/K_2)$ is finite, there exists some $[\hat{\sigma}_2]\in\outg(G/K_2)$, and $[\sigma_{n''}]_2=[\hat{\sigma}_2]$ holds for some further infinite subsequence $[\sigma_{n''}]\in\outg(G/K_{n''})$, indexed by $n''\in I''$ for some $I''\subset I'$.
 Moreover, we may require that $\autg(G/K_2)\to\autg(G/K_1)$ sends $\hat{\sigma}_2$ to $\hat{\sigma}_1$, possibly after modifying the representative $\hat{\sigma}_2$ by composition with an inner automorphism of $G/K_2$.
 Continuing in this way, we extract increasingly further infinite subsequences, and obtain elements $[\hat{\sigma}_n]\in\outg(G/K_n)$ for all $n\in\Natural$.
 The construction guarantees that $\autg(G/K_n)\to\autg(G/K_m)$ sends $\hat{\sigma}_n$ to $\hat{\sigma}_m$, for any $m,n\in\Natural$ with $m\leq n$.
 Then the sequence $\hat{\sigma}_n\in\outg(G/K_n)$ defines a unique $\hat{\sigma}\in\autg(\widehat{G})$ by the inverse limit.
 The construction guarantees $[\tau_A]_n=[\hat{\sigma}_n][\tau_B]_n[\widehat{\sigma}_n]^{-1}$ in $\outg(G/K_n)$, for all $n\in\Natural$.
 Therefore, $[\widehat{\tau}_A]=[\hat{\sigma}][\widehat{\tau}_B][\hat{\sigma}]^{-1}$ holds in $\outg(\widehat{G})$, where $\widehat{\tau}_A,\widehat{\tau}_B\in\autg(\widehat{G})$ stand for the profinite completion extension of $\tau_A,\tau_B$, respectively.
 In other words, $[\tau_A],[\tau_B]\in\outg(G)$ are procongruently conjugate. \end{proof}

-\begin{remark} One may introduce \emph{profinitely characteristic} finite-index subgroups for any finitely generated residually finite group $G$.
+\begin{remark} \ \begin{enumerate} \item The condition in Proposition \ref{characterization_congruent_conjugacy} is \emph{not} equivalent to congruent conjugacy modulo every characteristic finite-index subgroup.
+Rather, one may introduce \emph{profinitely characteristic} finite-index subgroups for any finitely generated residually finite group $G$.
 These refer to subgroups of the form $G\cap \widehat{K}$ where $\widehat{K}$ is any finite-index characteristic subgroup of $\widehat{G}$.
-Profinite characteristic finite-index subgroups are necessarily characteristic.
 For example, the level--$n$ characteristic subgroups $K_n$ in the above proof are all profinitely characteristic.
-With this notion, one may actually show (with essentially the same argument) that profinite conjugacy is equivalent to congruent conjugacy modulo every profinitely characteristic finite-index subgroup. \end{remark}
+With this notion, one may actually show (with essentially the same argument) that profinite conjugacy is equivalent to congruent conjugacy modulo every profinitely characteristic finite-index subgroup.
+Profinitely characteristic finite-index subgroups are always characteristic, but the converse is false in general.
+See Appendix \ref{Sec-profinitely_characteristic} for a counter example. \item The proof of Proposition \ref{characterization_congruent_conjugacy} implies $\outg(\widehat{G})=\varprojlim_n \outg(G/K_n)$.
+It follows that every conjugacy class in $\outg(\widehat{G})$ is the inverse limit of (an inverse system of) conjugacy classes in $\outg(G/K_n)$. \end{enumerate} \end{remark}

 \begin{remark} Working in the topological group category actually leads to the same notion of procongruent conjugacy, and the same characterization via congruent conjugacy modulo characteristic finite-index subgroups.
 This is explained as follows.